GLenPL/GLenPL/README.md

 - 👀 I’m interested in math and queerness
 - 🌱 I’m currently learning math
 - 💞️ I’m looking to collaborate on math
-- 📫 How to reach me ...
+- 📫 How to reach me : via Mastodon, I'm @GLenPLonk@eldritch.cafe, by e-mail, at contact@glenplonk.fr or telepathically!

 <!---
 GLenPL/GLenPL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.